Repositories

 Company artifacts are usually IP and therefore most companies put these artifacts into a secure HTTP server that only their employees have access to.

-Inversoft provides a free Savant repository for you to use.
-This repository is not like Maven Central in that it only contains the open source libraries and frameworks that Inversoft has added.
-If you want to help grow this repository, contact Brian Pontarelli at (brian@inversoft.com).
+Savant provides a free Savant repository for you to use.
+This repository is not like Maven Central in that it only contains the open source libraries and frameworks that Savant has added.
+The URL for this repository is: https://repository.savantbuild.org

 This repository is also the default repository that Savant will use when you specify the standard() set in your workflow like this: